PrincetonUniversity/advanced-command-line/04_regex/README.md

 will make it longer and more convoluted to read.

-Keeping with the idea of describing your match, think about describing what you want to a child that has no idea what your data will look like.
+Keeping with the idea of describing your match, think about describing what you want to a child that only knows their alphabet, but not how to read.
 The more often you say things like "but not always", "unless", "or" the more complex the regex will be.
 For ZIP codes, we could maybe say the context should be "A ZIP code will have a state postal code before it, unless it's in text in which case the